Medically review by Kim Langdon

-Anxiety has potential to tear you down; it can make you feel irritable, restless, angry, unmotivated, overwhelmed by thought and even physically sick.
+Anxiety has the potential to tear you down; it can make you feel irritable, restless, angry, unmotivated, overwhelmed by thoughts and even physically sick.

-The severity and duration of anxiety also varies.
+The severity and duration of anxiety also vary.

 While these natural remedies might not work for everyone, we have quite a few solutions for those who are open-minded to trying new techniques.